meltano/handbook/src/_company/strategy.md

 ## List of Current OKRs

-### OKR: Be the Infrastructure for the Modern Data Stack
+### OKR: Be the DataOps Platform Infrastructure

 - Scope: Company-Wide
-- Objective: **We will achieve our broad Meltano vision as the DataOps OS.**
+- Objective: **We will achieve our broad Meltano vision as the DataOps Platform Infrastructure.**
-- GitLab Label: `OKR: Be the Infrastructure for the Modern Data Stack`
+- GitLab Label: `OKR: Be the DataOps Platform Infrastructure`
 - Timeframe: By 2022-07-31
 - Initiatives:
   - [Issues List in GitLab](https://gitlab.com/groups/meltano/-/issues?sort=created_date&state=all&label_name[]=OKR:+Be+the+DataOps+OS)